A Beginner’s Guide to Loft Insulation

-More traditional forms of loft insulation such as glass wool, high density foam boards and even natural insulation products do slow down heat loss, but they have some disadvantages.
-They often have low reflective ratings and high emissivity ratings and don’t offer the same benefits.
+More traditional forms of loft insulation such as glass wool and even natural insulation products slow down heat loss, but they have some disadvantages.
+They often have low reflective ratings, high emissivity ratings and don’t offer all the same benefits as multifoil insulations.

 What to consider before insulating your loft:

-There are several factors that you should bear in mind before you insulate your loft so you can find the optimal solution for your space.
+You should bear in mind several factors before you insulate your loft so that you can find the optimal solution for your space.
 How to insulate your roof depends on your property’s requirements; keep reading to find out the best solution for your loft.

 1. Do you want your loft to be a cold or warm space?